What is AI in banking?

 Key takeaways for banking leaders

 The use cases are proven.
-The technology exists.
 Banks winning right now are shipping AI to production, not running endless pilots.

 Move from pilots to production.
 Stop experimenting and start delivering value.
-Unify your platform.
-You can't scale AI on fragmented systems.
-Prioritize governance.
 Responsible AI is the only way to scale safely in a regulated industry.

 The choice is yours.
 Patch your legacy systems and watch from the shore.
 Or unify your platform and lead the market.